 When verifying a disability, COC will follow the verification policies provided in Chapter 7.
-All information related to a person's disability will be treated in accordance with the confidentiality policies provided in Chapter 16.
+All information related to a person's disability will be treated in accordance with the confidentiality policies provided in Chapter 16 (Program Administration).
 In addition to the general requirements that govern all verification efforts, the following requirements apply when verifying a disability:

-- Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
-A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - COC must request only information that is necessary to evaluate the disability-related need for the accommodation.
-COC will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - In the event that COC does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, COC will dispose of it.
+• Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
+A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].

+- COC must request only information that is necessary to evaluate the disability-related need for the accommodation.
+COC may not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - In the event that COC does receive confidential information about a person's specific diagnosis, treatment, or the nature or severity of the disability, COC will dispose of it.
 In place of the information, COC will note in the file that the disability and other requested information have been verified, the date the verification was received, and the name and address of the knowledgeable professional who sent the information [Notice PIH 2010-26].

 2-II.E.
-APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act, Notice PIH 2010-26].
+APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act, Notice PIH 2010-26]

-COC must approve a request for an accommodation if the following three conditions are met:
+COC must approve a request for an accommodation if the following three conditions are met.

-- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on COC, or fundamentally alter the nature of COC's HCV operations (including the obligation to comply with HUD requirements and regulations).
+- The request was made by or on behalf of a person with a disability. - There is a disability-related need for the accommodation. - The requested accommodation is reasonable, meaning it would not impose an undue financial and administrative burden on COC, or fundamentally alter the nature of COC's operations.

-Requests for accommodations must be assessed on a case-by-case basis, taking into account factors such as the overall size of COC's program with respect to the number of employees, type of facilities and size of budget, type of operation including composition and structure of workforce, the nature and cost of the requested accommodation, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.
+Requests for accommodations must be assessed on a case-by-case basis.
+The determination of undue financial and administrative burden must be made on a case-by-case basis involving various factors, such as the overall size of COC's program with respect to the number of employees, type of facilities and size of budget, type of operation including composition and structure of workforce, the nature and cost of the requested accommodation, and the availability of alternative accommodations that would effectively meet the family's disability-related needs.